Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

-The choice of the GFM-RNN modelling in our work is based on the approach established in the literature by \citet{salinas2020deepar} by using an autoregressive RNN global time series model called DeepAR, which is available on the GluonTS\footnote{https://gluon-ts.mxnet.io} library, a Python library for deep-learning-based time series modelling \cite{alexandrov2020gluonts}.
+The choice of the GFM-RNN modelling in our work is based on the framework proposed in the work of \citet{salinas2020deepar} by using an autoregressive RNN global time series model called DeepAR .
 DeepAR is a global sequence-to-sequence (Seq2Seq) neural net and parametric probabilistic forecasting model mainly used for non-linear and non-stationary time series forecasting.
-In our implementation, DeepAR consists of an RNN (using LSTM cells) that takes the previous time points of related time series and covariate time series as inputs, learning a global model from the history of all sets of time series jointly.
-Thus, given the $J$ treated and control univariate time series $\{y_{j,1:T_0}\}_{j=1}^{J}$, the objective of our neural network is to model the future trajectories of each time series $\{y_{j,T_{0}+1:T}\}_{j=1}^{J}$ after the intervention given its past pre-intervention data (in the absence of the intervention), which are the inputs/covariates of our global network as follows:
+In our implementation, DeepAR involves an RNN (using LSTM cells) that considers the previous time points of related time series and covariate time series as inputs, learning a global model from the history of all sets of time series jointly.
+Thus, given the $J$ treated and control univariate time series $\{y_{j,1:T_0}\}_{j=1}^{J}$, the aim of our neural net is to forecast the future trajectories after the intervention for each time series $\{y_{j,T_{0}+1:T}\}_{j=1}^{J}$ given its historical pre-intervention data (with no intervention), which are the input variables to our global deep neural model as follows: